Lesson 6 of 7 - learn to parent (nurture) effectively

 Can name most normal developmental needs of typical minor kids

-Takes a genuine interest in the welfare of each grandchild
+Takes a genuine and appropriate interest in the welfare of each grandchild

-Is physically affectionate with parents and grandkids in appropriate ways
+Is physically affectionate with their grown kids and grandkids in appropriate ways

 Genuinely enjoys spending time with each grandchild